bhanford9/DataAnalyzer/DataAnalyzer/Documentation/HowToUpdate/DataImportLayer.md

 The final class you may need to add is a new `IDataScraper` which does the work of scraping out data into your DTO.
 Many times a very similar *Data Scraper* already exists for what you're trying to do.
 Check to see if there are similar ones that you can copy or inherit from to limit the amount of work you need to do to extend the scrapers.
 For example, there are several CSV scrapers, but there are base CSV scrapers that do the majority of the work and the children only need to supply the mapping of the columns to the respective DTO parameters.

-The last update (and most often forgetten) you'll need to make is adding your *Keys* and and *Data Scraper* to the `ScraperLibrary`.
+For the last update (and most often forgetten) you'll need to make is adding your *Keys* and and *Data Scraper* to the `ScraperLibrary`.
 Other examples should already exist, so just follow suit on what others have done.
 If it is confusing how it is working, it may be useful to better understand the nested dictionary structure.

-### Ordered Steps
+### Scrapers Ordered Steps

 1. Check if a `DataSource` already exists for the type of media you're trying to scrape from
 2. If the `IDataSource` you need does not exist already, create one.